 Military Testing: Nuclear Blast

-This is a waveform from Bomb “Montello” on April 1991, which generated a magnitude 5.06 earthquake felt by the network.
+This is a waveform from Bomb “Montello” on April 1991, which generated a blast with the equivalent seismic energy of a M5.06 earthquake felt by the network.
 Note that this window is representing roughly 1 minute of time but the waveform is energetic enough that it was felt by the network for many minutes, which can be seen in the comprehensive view.